 The Beijing National Stadium, or “Bird’s Nest,” is another example of biomimetic architecture.
-The stadium was designed by the Swiss architects Jacques Herzog and Pierre de Meuron, in collaboration with Chinese artist Ai Weiwei, for the 2008 Summer Olympics.
+For the stadium, Swiss architects Jacques Herzog and Pierre de Meuron collaborated with Chinese artist Ai Weiwei, for the 2008 Summer Olympics.

 The stadium’s exterior features a lattice-like structure of steel beams that interlock and cross over each other, creating a web-like pattern.
 This lattice structure draws inspiration from the nest of the Chinese red-crowned crane, a bird native to China known for its elaborate and intricate nests.